nergalyang/fpl-documentation/freelog-policy-documentation.md

   Use case:  When the target user deposit a certain amount of money to the supervised account.

-  Grammar: 'having deposit of' INT
+  Grammar: having deposit of INT

 + ##accumulative_view_event

   Use case: The resource was viewed upon accumulation of a certain amount of views.

-  Grammar: 'per' INT 'views'
+  Grammar: per INT views

 + ##settlement_event